ccmcfadden/CardTest/NewCardTest/src/test/java/Demo/CardTest/README.txt

 (6) On the next screen ("Import Projects from File System or Archive"), select "CardTest/NewCardTest", and deselect "CardTest".
 Click "Finish".

+(7) Create two new folders under the "src" directory in the new project: "src/main/java" and "src/main/resources".

+(8) Right click on the project.
+Select "Properties".
+Select "Java Build Path" in the left column.
+Click on "Select All" button on the right of the screen to include the JRE System Library and Maven Dependencies.
+Click "Apply and Close" to close the screen.

 (7) Build the project by clicking on Project, and selecting "Build Project"

 (8) Run the project by right-clicking on "CardTestSuite.java" (under "Demo.CardTest" package,